blue-yonder/tsfresh/docs/text/faq.rst

        On the following page you can find a detailed description: :ref:`rolling-label`.

-    3. **How can I tsfresh with windows?**
+    3. **How can I use tsfresh with windows?**

        We recommend to use `Anaconda <https://www.continuum.io/downloads#windows>`_.
-After installing open the Anaconda prompt, create an environment and set up tsfresh:
+After installing, open the Anaconda Prompt, create an environment and set up tsfresh:
        ::
            conda create -n ENV_NAME python=VERSION
            conda install -n ENV_NAME pip requests numpy pandas scipy statsmodels patsy scikit-learn future six tqdm